Tag: Relationship Advice

 Sexy men act deliberately.

-Many “horny” men think they need sex 3 or 5 times a day.
+Many horny, sexually frustrated men think they need sex 3 or 5 times a day.

 Here’s the truth.

-When we have BETTER sex, we crave sex less.
+When you have BETTER sex, you’ll crave sex less.

 Better sex is enthusiastic, wild, connected, and erotic.

-Before we can have better sex, we first need to lead emotional intimacy with our partner.
+Before we can have better sex, we first need to build emotional intimacy with our partner.

 Not taking things personally and tuning into her emotions to validate them is how she feels emotional intimacy.